 When I emerged from the tunnel, it was as if a time warp had occurred.
 I was completely out of my body and could barely manage shuffling my feet.
 Saksaywaman had a hold on me and I had no choice but to surrender to her spell.

 During our trip, we had the opportunity to purchase individual healing sessions with one of the three shamans (paqos) that accompanied our tour group.
 I jumped on the opportunity on the first day and, after don Wilbur Salas worked on me, he shared his observations.
 He noted how I had difficulty trusting and how I feared sharing my heart – my authentic self – fully with people.
 Yet at the same time he saw how porous my energy field was and told me “it is too easy for people to get inside you.”
-He counseled me to invoke my protections every day and encouraged me to give love and stay open-hearted.
+He counselled me to invoke my protections every day and encouraged me to give love, stay open and not close my heart.

 Intuitively, I asked him if I should call in the puma to help me with these heart teachings.
 “Yes!” he agreed, sharing a few more instructions and then telling me to “…focus on the tail and eyes.”